What Is Mobile Device Testing? Strategies for Testing on Devices

 What Is Mobile Testing?

-Mobile testing is the process by which mobile apps are tested for functionality, usability, and consistency.
-Mobile testing can be done manually or with automation.
+Mobile device testing is the process by which mobile apps are tested for functionality, usability, and consistency.
+Testing app on mobile devices can be done manually or with automation.

 Mobile testing is important for many reasons.
 Mobile apps are important for conducting business.
 And to make sure that mobile apps work properly, it’s critical to test them.